 How to Track Organic Conversions

-In order to track organic conversions, you'll first need to set up your "Goal" or conversion events in Google Analytics.
+In order to track organic conversions, you'll need to set up and track Key Events in Google Analytics.

 See exactly how website traffic translates to conversions.
 Monitor these data insights side-by-side on AgencyAnalytics, free for 14 days.